 You're doing yourself a disservice if you're not promoting everything you write via social media.
 If you are, you likely have multiple platforms to post on more than once a day.

 Manual social media posting eats up valuable writing time.
 Instead, automate this task using a company who specializes in social media posting.
 Using a technology platform like this can keep your posting schedule organized and offer analytics so you know how well your posts are performing.
+That way, you'll not only save time but also adjust your strategy and boost ROI.

 5. Gaining new opt-in email customers